-You must attend an orientation of the space to gain access.
+You must go through orientation to gain access.
 During the orientation, we cover the basic rules of the space, safety procedures and ways you can get involved.
 You can get oriented whenever we are staffed.
-Check out the calendar for staffed hours here.
-Just drop by to see if a staff member is available.

 At the orientation, you will sign our Terms of Agreement.
 This document covers the nitty gritty rules and safety procedures that we require you to follow.
 If you break those rules, we can revoke your access.

-After the orientation, we’ll grant you 24/7 card access within 5-7 days.
+After the orientation, we’ll grant you 24/7 card access.
 You'll also be added to our email list so that we can keep you posted on opportunities to get involved.

 Come hang out!

-Get trained to use the tools (3D printers, laser cutter, CNC carving machine, vinyl cutter, woodshop).
+Get trained to use the tools (3D printers, laser cutter, CNC carving machine, vinyl cutter, woodshop, metal shop).
 You can only get trained once you have been oriented.
 You can get trained whenever we are staffed.
-Check out the calendar for staffed hours here.
-Just drop by to see if a staff member is available.

 Make stuff any time you want!
-But, only use the tools that you have been certified on.
+But, only use the tools that you have been certified on if you plan on using tools during non-staffed hours.
 You can make personal projects and stuff for class.
-You can even use a "starter" amount of materials on us!
 If you find yourself using more than an 8.5x11 sheet of any of the 2D materials in a month, please come see the staff.
 Same goes for 3D filament -- if you are using more than a slice of bread's worth, come check in.
 We will simply ask you to donate the materials you used back to the DIG.